 Cotton linters are in sheet form and sold by the pound.
 Each sheet measures 30" x 27" and weighs almost 1 pound.
+However we may cut sheets to fit more easily into boxes.
 Cotton linters can be processed very easily in a kitchen blender or other form of mixer if a Hollander beater is unavailable.

 This pulp is produced from the short seed hairs of the cotton plant, Gossypium sp.
 When cotton is ginned, the long staple cotton is removed from the seed and used in the textile industry to make cloth.
 Then the seed is further processed in a machine called a "linter", which removes the rest of the seed hairs (the closer to the seed, the shorter the fiber).
 The first pass of the seed through the linter machine results in 1st cut cotton linters; the next pass produces 2nd cut cotton linters.